clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/1-introduction.md

 - You should have experience with network connectivity methods, such as VPN or WAN

-- You should be able to navigate the Azure portal

 - You should have experience with the Azure portal and Azure PowerShell